RediSearch/RediSearch/docs/Threading.md

 I've benchmarked both versions of the module - simple single threaded, and concurrent multi threaded, over the same set up.

 !!! note "Benchmark Setup"
-    * The data-set consists of about 1,000,000 reddit comments.
+    * The data-set consists of about 1,000,000 Reddit comments.
     * Two clients using Redis-benchmark were running  - first separately, then in parallel:
       * One client doing a very intensive query - "i" which has 200,000 results with 5 concurrent connections.
-      * One client is doing a very light query - "Obama", which has about 500 results - with 10 concurrent connections (we assue in a normal situation there will be more lightweight queries than heavy queries).
+      * One client is doing a very light query - "Obama", which has about 500 results - with 10 concurrent connections (we assume in a normal situation there will be more lightweight queries than heavy queries).
       * Both clients and the server running on my personal laptop - MacBook Pro with an Intel Quad Core i7 @ 2.2Ghz.

 ### The Results: